csiro-robotics/ohm/docs/gpu/docgpualgorithm.md

 # GPU thread algorithm

-OHM GPU threads used such that there is one thread per input ray.
-Each GPU thread traces it's voxels using an 3D adaptation of <em>"A Fast Voxel Traversal Algorithm for Ray Tracing", John Amanatides and Andrew Woo</em>.
-This algorithm steps a single voxel on each iteration selecting the a step direction based on the largest remaining distance to cover on each axis.
+OHM GPU threads are used such that there is one thread per input ray.
+Each GPU thread traces its voxels using a 3D adaptation of <em>"A Fast Voxel Traversal Algorithm for Ray Tracing", John Amanatides and Andrew Woo</em>.
+This algorithm steps a single voxel on each iteration selecting the step direction based on the largest remaining distance to cover on each axis.
 Using this algorithm on GPU introduces contention when updating voxels, which is resolved using atomic Compare and Swap (CAS) semantics.